mguyette/Aquarius_AppendOverwritePrep/index.md

 ## Get the time series Unique ID

-The API makes use of the 32-character time series Unique ID, found by selecting View/Edit Details under the hamburger buggon for the time series in question and navigating to the bottom of the Time Series Attributes section.
+The API makes use of the 32-character time series Unique ID, found by selecting View/Edit Details under the hamburger button for the time series in question and navigating to the bottom of the Time Series Attributes section.